ravendb/bootcamp/src/Unit-3/lesson2/README.md

 The `Head` method expose a low level way to check if a potentialy large document exists, without loading it.

-## Exercise: Adding a order's line into a order document without loading the entire document
+## Exercise: Adding an order's line into an order document without loading the entire document
 Consider the document `orders/816` from the Northwind database.

 ````csharp